tudorpintea999/eclipse-program-library/docs/src/confidential-token/deep-dive/overview.md

 decrypt any transfer amounts for a particular mint.

-Similarly to how a dishonest sender can encrypt inconsistent transfer amounts under the source and destination keys, it can encrypt inconsistent transfer amount under the auditor encryption key.
+Similarly to how a dishonest sender can encrypt inconsistent transfer amounts under the source and destination keys, it can encrypt the inconsistent transfer amount under the auditor encryption key.
 If the auditor encryption key is not `None` in the mint, then the token program requires that a transfer amount in a transfer instruction contain additional zero-knowledge proof that certifies that